rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	:::xml
 	<EnableCtrlKey_C value="1"/>

-## DefaultMetaTags
+## Default MetaTags
 ### MetaTag
-All Enterprise Browser Meta Tags can be set by default in the configuration, meaning if a common tag is required by the application it need not be present on every HTML page.
-Set a default tag by specifying the tag's module, followed by a tilde (~) character and then the properties of the module you wish to set, specified in EMML 1.1.
-If the meta tag is present in both the configuration and a loaded page then the page will take priority.
-Logically only persistent tags can be set in the configuration, a tag's persistence being stated in the 'additional information' section in the help file.
+Permits a default meta tag to be specified so that a tag required by the application need not be present on every HTML page.
+Set a default tag by specifying the tag’s module, followed by the tilde character (~) and the properties of the module you wish to set, as specified in EMML 1.1.
+If the meta tag is present in both the configuration and a loaded page, the page will take priority.
+Only persistent tags can be set logically in the configuration.
+Tag persistence is covered in the ‘additional information’ section in the help file.
 Meta tag properties and their possible values are explained in the corresponding API.

 **Possible Values**